Unease/mctas.com/content/tutorials/installation/_index.md

 title: "Installation"
 icon: ""
 alt: ""
-description: "Tutorials on how to install the mods"
+description: "Tutorials on how to install mods"
 ---